Zen-cronic/scope-logger/README.md

 # What it does

 Logs a variable and a sequence of scopes through which it's accessed.
 It automatically logs the name of the variable.
+A NodeJs logger.
+Inspired by the debug library.

 # Why??